zsgdev/zsgdev/README.md

 ### Hi there 👋
-My name is Zhanibek Sundetov:bowtie:
+My name is Zhanibek Sundetov

 - :fire:   I’m currently working on Vue.js Laravel Nestjs
 - :hammer: Use frameworks: Vue & Laravel and Angular